awesome-global-contributions/awesome-global-contributions/Project qualifications.md

 ### 4. The project must treat contributors with respect

-OS contributors engage in good faith and in their free time.
+OSS contributors engage in good faith and in their free time.
 When choosing a project from this list, they should be able to expect a welcoming and positive response by the project itself.